-Ozempic is the brand name for a molecule used in the treatment of type 2 diabetes.
+Ozempic is the brand name for a molecule used in the treatment of type 2 diabetes that is administered as a once weekly injection.
 The generic name is Semaglutide.
-It is a relatively new product and is a type of injectable therapy, but it is not insulin.
+It is not insulin.
 It comes in the form of 2 different disposable single use pens in either 0.25mg increments or 1mg increments depending on whether you are starting which, making it relatively safe and easy to administer.

 In this article:

 |Is Ozempic an Insulin?|

 |Side effects of Ozempic|

 |Ozempic use in pregnancy|